 Personal Reading & Meditation

-Each Sunday, there will be a reading and meditation assignment provided for the coming week.
+Each Sunday, there will be a Weekly Assignment provided for reading and meditation during the coming week.
 Sometimes this reading assignment will follow what was preached on Sunday; other times it will include other passages of Scripture written in the same genre.
 Some weeks the assignment will be to read the same passage every day, while other weeks will trace the flow of a book or of a Biblical character’s story.